Guru Kashi College: History

 The college was founded by Sant Fateh Singh in year 1964 and has been named as Guru Kashi, as this land was blessed by 10th Sikh Guru Guru Gobind Singh as Hamari Kanshi, a centre of higher learning in those times.

 Punjabi University has taken over management control of this college on 20 December 1995 and later it was declared as a constituent college of university in 2001.
-A new teaching block has been constructed by Bathinda Development Authority and handed over to college on November, 2016.
+A new teaching block has been constructed by Bathinda Development Authority and handed over to college in November 2016.

-Academics

-The college offers following courses listed under various departments of college.